awslabs/amazon-qldb-driver-java/README.md

 account and retrieving your AWS credentials, see [AWS Account and Credentials][docs-signup] in the AWS SDK for Java Developer Guide.
 1. **Minimum requirements** &mdash; To use the Amazon QLDB Driver for Java, you'll need **Java 1.8+**.
-For more information about Amazon QLDB Driver for Java requirements, see [Java and Amazon QLDB](https://docs.aws.amazon.com/en_pv/qldb/latest/developerguide/getting-started.java.html) in the Amazon QLDB Developer Guide.
+For more information about Amazon QLDB Driver for Java requirements, see [Amazon QLDB Driver for Java](https://docs.aws.amazon.com/en_pv/qldb/latest/developerguide/getting-started.java.html) in the Amazon QLDB Developer Guide.
-1. **Install the QLDB driver** &mdash; The driver binaries are in Maven Central, for more information please checkout the [Quickstart](https://docs.aws.amazon.com/qldb/latest/developerguide/getting-started.java.html#getting-started.java.quickstart) section of the Amazon Qldb documentaiton for the java Driver.
+1. **Install the QLDB driver** &mdash; The driver binaries are in Maven Central.
+For more information, see [Amazon QLDB documentation for the Java driver](https://docs.aws.amazon.com/qldb/latest/developerguide/getting-started.java.html#getting-started.java.quickstart) section of the Amazon Qldb documentaiton for the java Driver.
 1. **Using the Amazon QLDB Driver for Java** &mdash; The best way to get familiar with the Amazon QLDB Driver for Java is to read [Getting Started with the Amazon QLDB Driver](https://docs.aws.amazon.com/qldb/latest/developerguide/getting-started-driver.html) in the [Amazon QLDB Developer Guide](https://docs.aws.amazon.com/qldb/latest/developerguide/what-is.html).